 Although, based on our market research company’s experience working with B2B and B2C brands, the key objectives of market research often include:

 Understanding a target audience

 Market research helps businesses understand their customers, their needs, preferences, and behaviors.
-This information enables companies to tailor their products, services, and marketing strategies to effectively meet customer demands.
+This information enables companies to tailor their products, services, and marketing channels to effectively meet customer demands.

 Assessing market potential